-As mentioned earlier, the Glock G19X was being eyeballed really hard by many police officers as the perfect duty pistol.
+As mentioned earlier, the Glock G19X was being eyeballed hard by many police officers as the perfect duty pistol.

 It had as many bullets as the Glock 17 with the “easier to live with” barrel length of the Glock 19.